Pythonidaer/next-auth-practice/docs/docs/system-architecture/project-spec.md

 #### Authentication & Access

 - Users must be logged in to browse or use the app beyond the sign-in page.
-- Users can sign in using Google (via NextAuth.js).
+- Users can sign in using Google OAuth via NextAuth.js, which is integrated with Prisma using the @auth/prisma-adapter.
+- The Prisma Adapter automatically handles user account creation, session management, and OAuth account linking in the database.
 - (Planned) Users may be able to sign in with credentials or magic link in the future.
 - Authenticated users can securely sign out.
 - Authenticated users can update their account details.
+- User authentication state is managed through NextAuth.js sessions and made available throughout the application via React context.

 #### Workout Planning & Management